ViolaFlower/Re-Console/README.md

 ### 📩 Up to Date
 Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft and Legacy4J versions.
 It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.1) and a version with long-term mod compatibility (currently 1.20.1) Fabric, Forge and Neoforge.

+### Want to keep up with development?
+Consider joining the [ViolaFlower Discord](https://discord.gg/kprFeAn7Gq) for sneak peeks and updates on development!